 There may be a situation when it is not worth to generate a bill and better to suppress the bill.
 Following are such type of situations −

 Suppressing bills for accounts with zero (zero activity bills) or very little value (small bills).

 A particular type of bill can also be suppressed if multiple bill types are requested/scheduled at the same time and therefore preventing unnecessary bills from being sent to the customer.

-A small bill is a bill that falls between the range defined by the minimum positive bill amount and the maximum negative bill amount exceptional bill conditions.
+A small bill is a bill that falls between the ranges defined by the minimum positive bill amount and the maximum negative bill amount, exceptional bill conditions.
 Small valued bills are produced and then removed from the billing process, so that they are not sent out to customers.

 The bill total is greater than the minimum negative bill amount.

 The bill total is less than the maximum positive bill amount.

 The bill total is less than account's credit limit multiplied by the credit limit multiplier.

 All the above conditions vary from billing system to billing system and operator to operator and they are called exceptional bills conditions.